-One-Pan Asian Ground Beef and Rice Recipe
+Asian Ground Beef and Rice (Easy + One Pan!)

-One-Pan Asian Ground Beef and Rice recipe in skillet with text overlay.
+Asian Ground Beef and Rice in pan.

 I've mentioned it before but, like any good child of the 80s, I ate my fair share of Hamburger Helper growing up (and I was actually quite fond of it).
 Now as a busy (read: tired) mama, I can certainly appreciate the convenience of these simple ground beef and rice recipes: